 Consider, also, that humanity’s ability to view the heavens has completely changed in the last 50 years.

 In that time, space travel has become a reality and solid-state electronics have revolutionized photography.
-Space probes have been sent to comets beginning with the European Space Agency (ESA) Giotto spacecraft sweeping past Halley’s Comet in 1986, and, most recently, ESA’s Rosetta spacecraft … which is currently spending many months orbiting and becoming intimately acquainted with 67P/Churyumov–Gerasimenko.
+Space probes have been sent to comets, most recently the European Space Agency’s Rosetta spacecraft, which spent two years (2014 to 2016) becoming intimately acquainted with comet 67P/Churyumov–Gerasimenko.

 And the transistor and sensitive solid-state detectors revolutionized astrophotography providing amateurs with observing capabilities far exceeding professionals prior to modern electronics.

 Nearly all comets have short periods of visibility.
-Hale-Bopp literally smashed the previous record for longevity in our skies, which had been held for nearly two centuries by the Great Comet of 1811.
-The 1811 comet remained visible to the unaided eye for 9 months.
-Hale-Bopp was visible for an historic 18 months, truly, the Cal Ripken Jr. of comets.
+Hale-Bopp literally smashed the previous record for longevity in our skies, which had been held for nearly two centuries by the great comet of 1811.
+The 1811 comet remained visible to the unaided eye for nine months.
+Hale-Bopp was visible for a historic 18 months, truly the Cal Ripken Jr. of comets.